 A nice, fresh but rather small fillet of fresh Norwegian skrei cod we were sent recently necessitated a recipe that could stretch it into a filling meal for two.
-Pete remembered the cookery book we bought after our day at The Billingsgate Seafood Training School and sure enough, their fish pie, bulked out with eggs and leeks, fit the bill.

 The fish is first poached in milk, with a bay leaf.
 The strained milk is set aside and the skin and any pin bones are removed from the fish.
 Sliced leek is cooked in butter to soften before flour, cayenne, nutmeg and mustard are added.
 The reserved milk is added and the sauce cooked until it has thickened.
 Hard boiled eggs, herbs and the fish (in pieces) are stirred into the sauce and the mixture is transferred into a large oven dish.
 Potatoes are mashed and blended with butter and milk before being spread over the filling.
 Some grated cheese is sprinkled over before the pie is baked until golden brown.

 This is a great recipe to make a piece of fish go a little further and is a comforting and warming dish.